How to set up your fulfillment and shipping for the holiday season

-Companies of all kinds experienced shipping and delivery issues during early 2020.
+Companies of all kinds experienced shipping and delivery issues in recent years.
 While things have largely returned to normal, there have been increased costs and surprises at different points in the supply chain, especially with getting goods from distant manufacturers.

 While your business can't mitigate some of the inbound issues with shipping, you can address outbound shipments to customers in a variety of ways.
 You'll want to start sourcing eCommerce shipping and fulfillment alternatives to limit delays as much as possible.

 Start by keeping your eye on complaints or concerns with standard carriers.
 If UPS, FedEx or USPS have issues in your area or problems delivering to customers, consider using one of their competitors.
 For local deliveries, non-traditional carriers are growing and maybe an immediate option for customers near your warehouse for customers.
 These include Lyft, Uber and smaller companies such as Roadie.